Microsoft Visual C++: Internal version numbering

 There are several different version numbers to consider when working with Visual C or C++.
 The oldest and most original of these is the compiler version number, which has been monotonically increased since the early Microsoft C compiler days.
 This is the version returned by running the command cl.exe on its own without any options.
 By taking two digits after the decimal and dropping the decimal point, this also becomes the value of the C pre-processor macro: _MSC_VER, and the CMake variable: MSVC_VERSION.
 A longer version of the C macro is _MSC_FULL_VER to make more finely-grained distinctions between builds of the compiler.
-An example of _MSC_VER is '1933' to represent version 19.33 of the Microsoft C/C++ compiler, and of _MSC_FULL_VER is '193331630'.
-You should use the >= operator to test the value of _MSC_VER or _MSC_FULL_VER instead of equality.
+An example of _MSC_VER is 1933 to represent version 19.33 of the Microsoft C/C++ compiler, and of _MSC_FULL_VER is 193331630.

-The Visual product version, such as '17.3.4', designates the version of Visual Studio with which version 19.33 of the compiler was packaged.
-Then there is the Microsoft Visual C/C++ Runtime Library version, e.g. '14.3'.
-From this, one can deduce also the toolset version, which can be obtained by taking the first three digits of the runtime library version and dropping the decimal, e.g. '143'.
+The Visual product version, such as "17.3.4", designates the version of Visual Studio with which version 19.33 of the compiler was packaged.
+Then there is the Microsoft Visual C/C++ Runtime Library version, e.g. "14.3".
+From this, one can also deduce the toolset version, which can be obtained by taking the first three digits of the runtime library version and dropping the decimal, e.g. "143".
 It includes the Visual C/C++ runtime library, as well as compilers, linkers, assemblers, other build tools, and matching libraries and header files.
 The following is a (scrapeable) table of the known correlated version numbers.

-The source of this table is.

 Compatibility

 ABI

-The Visual C++ compiler ABI have historically changed between major compiler releases.
+The Visual C++ compiler ABI has historically changed between major compiler releases.
 This is especially the case for STL containers, where container sizes have varied a lot between compiler releases.
 Microsoft therefore recommends against using C++ interfaces at module boundaries when one wants to enable client code compiled using a different compiler version.
 Instead of C++, Microsoft recommends using C or COM interfaces, which are designed to have a stable ABI between compiler releases.

 All 14.x MSVC releases have a stable ABI, and binaries built with these versions can be mixed in a forwards-compatible manner, noting the following restrictions: